 The company has its production and assembly facilities China, Germany, Poland, and the US.
-It operates sales and service facilities in Brazil, Bulgaria, India, Japan, the Netherlands, Peru, the Republic of Korea, Switzerland, and the UK.
+It operates sales and service facilities in Brazil, Bulgaria, India, Japan, the Netherlands, the Republic of Korea, Russia, and the UK.

 Sales and Marketing

 The company sells primarily to OEMs and equipment packagers.
-GE is the company's largest customer, representing 18% of its total sales in 2015.
-Direct sales from the US government accounted for 5%.
+GE is the company's largest customer, representing 17% of its total sales in 2016.
+Direct sales to the US government accounted for 5%.
 Other big customers include Boeing and United Technologies.

 Woodward enters partnerships and joint ventures to attract additional revenue from some if its largest customers.
-In mid-2015, Woodward and General Electric, acting through its GE Aviation business unit, entered into an agreement to form a strategic joint venture.
-The JV will design, develop, source, and service the fuel system (including components from the fuel inlet up to the fuel nozzle) for specified existing and all future GE commercial aircraft engines that produce thrust in excess of fifty thousand pounds.
+In early 2016, Woodward and General Electric, acting through its GE Aviation business unit, formed a strategic joint venture.
+The JV designs, develops, sources, and services fuel systems (including components from the fuel inlet up to the fuel nozzle) for specified existing and all future GE commercial aircraft engines that produce thrust in excess of fifty thousand pounds.

 As a nod toward the direction the company is going, in 2011 Woodward dropped "Governor" from its name.
 Although the company's energy segment still makes governors (a device used to regulate a machine's speed), the new, more general name better reflects the dramatic expansion of Woodward's product menu.
 Founder Amos Woodward developed a governor to control water wheels in 1870.